 - Filers must aggregate nearly all information return types covered by the regulations to determine whether a filer meets the 10-return threshold and is required to e-file their information returns.

 - The elimination of the e-filing exception for organizations’ income tax returns reporting total assets under $10 million at the end of its taxable year.

 - Requiring partnerships with more than 100 partners to e-file information returns.

 - Partnerships must file at least 10 returns of any type during the calendar year to e-file its partnership return.

-Since the enactment of the ACA filing requirement, many small organizations have continued to file Form 1095-C in paper format due to the cost of the software needed to complete the filing.
-The ACA filing requirement applies to organizations with 50 or more full-time equivalent employees, requiring electronic filing for most all ACA forms in 2024 under the new 10 or more filing threshold.
+Many small organizations, since the enactment of the ACA filing requirement, have continued to file Form 1095-C in paper format.
+However, the ACA filing requirement applies to organizations with 50 or more full-time equivalent employees, requiring electronic filing for most ACA forms in 2024 under the new 10 or more filing threshold.

 The modification may dramatically increase the electronic filing mandate for small businesses.
 Organizations should review completed 2023 paper files and evaluate whether it needs to e-file for 2024.
 If e-filing is required, it should implement new services to ensure it has an approach to filing electronically in 2024.
 The IRS can assess significant penalties for failure to file electronically.

 With the new year nearly upon us, be sure your organization is ready to implement these changes.
 Our team of employer resource professionals can support your company in these efforts and in understanding expectations as an employer and plan sponsor.
 Contact us below: